 On the edge of the Désert des Agriates lies a secret known only to locals and savvy visitors.
-This rocky and wild, yet surprisingly lush landscape gives way to two of the most beautiful beaches in Corsica.
-These impossibly perfect shorelines are those of Saleccia and Loto (also spelt Lotu).
+This rocky and wild, yet surprisingly lush landscape gives way to two of the most beautiful Corsica beaches.
+These impossibly perfect shorelines are those of Saleccia beach and Loto beach (also spelt Lotu).
 Their remoteness and relative inaccessibility mean they remain mercifully unspoiled – giving them a rare charm that is hard to come by elsewhere in the Mediterranean.

 Plage de Saleccia was once the landing spot for submarines feeding the Resistance with supplies during the war – its concealed location perfect for clandestine operations.
 These days the 1km long stretch of fine white sand is only home to intrepid visitors and the occasional chocolate coloured cow napping contentedly.
 Walk the beaten path through the pines near the northern end of the beach (look for the pole rising out above the trees) and you’ll find a small rustic looking snack bar.

-Plage de Loto lies around the headland to the east of Saleccia.
+Plage de Loto lies around the headland to the east of Saleccia beach.
 The water that gently laps the sunkissed sand is some of the purest in Corsica.
 Low hills swathed in heavily scented maquis surround the beach offering shelter from the sometimes strong winds.
-More wild than Saleccia, there are no snack bars or camping areas to be found near Loto.
+More wild than Saleccia beach, there are no snack bars or camping areas to be found near Loto beach.
 The bay is completely devoid of human touch, save for a track extending from the bush to the beach.

 Exploring Corsica’s Best Beaches

 “There aren’t any ferries running today – the seas are too rough”